Affidavit details case against man accused of trying to look in girl's window outside W. Wichita home

 With the options, that's why Schunn said parents need to talk to their kids about this and be aware of what their kids could be on.

 "The other part is being able to let them know the dangers and that even if they do get sucked into something, that they didn’t think they were going to that they still have the ability to come to you as a parent," Schunn said.

 She added, "We still teach our children to cross the street holding a hand or stop drop and roll in a fire, and all those different safety things, but this becomes all the more important because they have access all the time.
 If you yourself aren’t providing them access, trust me, they are getting that access elsewhere."

 Schunn said while there are parent controls on phones, they aren't full proof.

 Experts say often the offender will try to sound like a child's friend but then start requesting images and use those to intimidate.

 "They absolutely count on trust," said Schunn.
 "They absolutely do, and they know how to manipulate a situation to have a child want to trust them and want to do things; maybe the child has been told never to give your address out.
 The offender knows ways to work around that.
 To be able to get additional information."

-The National Center for Missing and Exploited Children has resources for kids and parents about online enticement.
+has resources for kids and parents about online enticement.